MrSuicideParrot/llvm-project/clang/docs/UsersManual.rst

 reproducibility of the failure.
 Below are the command line options to control the crash diagnostics.

+.. option:: -fcrash-diagnostics=<val>

+  Valid values are:

+  * ``off`` (Disable auto-generation of preprocessed source files during a clang crash.)
+  * ``compiler`` (Generate diagnostics for compiler crashes (default))
+  * ``all`` (Generate diagnostics for all tools which support it)

 .. option:: -fno-crash-diagnostics

   Disable auto-generation of preprocessed source files during a clang crash.

   The -fno-crash-diagnostics flag can be helpful for speeding the process of generating a delta reduced test case.

+.. option:: -fcrash-diagnostics-dir=<dir>

+  Specify where to write the crash diagnostics files; defaults to the usual location for temporary files.

+.. envvar:: CLANG_CRASH_DIAGNOSTICS_DIR=<dir>

+   Like ``-fcrash-diagnostics-dir=<dir>``, specifies where to write the crash diagnostics files, but with lower precedence than the option.

 Clang is also capable of generating preprocessed source file(s) and associated run script(s) even without a crash.
 This is specially useful when trying to